idaholab/MontePy/doc/source/starting.rst

     but there may be issues due to new features in MCNP 6.2, not being backwards compatible.
     Use earlier versions of MCNP with Montepy at your own risk.

+    MCNP 6.3 is not fully supported yet either.
+    An MCNP 6.3 file that is backwards compatible with 6.2 should work fine, but when using the new syntaxes in 6.3, especially for materials,
+    Montepy will likely break.

     Due to the manuals for these earlier versions of MCNP being export controlled, these versions will likely never be fully supported.

 Reading a File